5T33Z0/Lenovo-T530-Hackintosh-OpenCore/Install_macOS12.md

 ## Notes
 - Installing drivers on the system partition breaks its security seal.
 This affects System Updates: every time a System Update is available, the FULL Installer (about 12 GB) will be downloaded.
-- After each Systm Update, the Drivers have to be re-installed.
+- After each System Update, the Drivers have to be re-installed.
 OCLP should take care of it.
 - In cases where using OCLP causes issues, you try [Patch-HD4000-Monterey](https://github.com/chris1111/Patch-HD4000-Monterey) instead.

 ## Credits